patteeraL/teachamon/README.md

 # Teachamon | Educational Web App Game
+Teachamon is an educational web application that combines learning with gaming.
+In this game, users lead a character (a monster) through a journey of training and skill enhancement.
+As players train their monsters by completing educational challenges, their monsters' abilities improve.
+With each new skill acquired, users can take their monsters into battle against other players on the battlefield, testing both their knowledge and strategic skills in real-time competitions.
+Teachamon offers a fun and interactive way to learn while engaging in exciting battles with friends and other users.

 <p align="center"> <img src="public/Screenshot 2568-03-31 at 09.47.59.png" width="300"/> </p> <p align="center"><i><b>Figure 1:</b> Log in/Sign up page</i></p> <p align="center"> <img src="public/Screenshot 2568-03-31 at 09.53.50.png" width="300"/> </p> <p align="center"><i><b>Figure 2:</b> Home page</i></p>

 ## Unique Features